 Ram Trucks Australia remanufacture the vehicles on a purpose built assembly line in Melbourne.
 The brand new Ram is built at the Warren, Michigan Assembly plant and arrives in Australia as a left hand drive and leaves the Melbourne Factory as a perfect right hand drive vehicle.
 You can find out more about this by visiting the Ram Truck website.

 I have always admired the Ram trucks but never thought of owning one (I was a little apprehensive about their size) But seeing them advertised and being readily available now through a large dealer network, curiosity got the better of me and I went for a test drive.
 Although a large vehicle their size does not make them hard to drive, actually I think their size makes them easier.
 The wide track and long wheelbase I suppose is what makes them very stable.
+One drive and I wanted one!

 The first thing that I notice is that there is nothing to suggest that this vehicle has been modified in any way.
 The dashboard hasn’t been modified, a completely new dash has been made.
 The dash is covered in leather with very nice white stitching, with no squeaks or rattles.
 The windscreen wipers wipe to the full side as you would expect from a right hand drive vehicle.